garyfleming/product-engineering/estimates.md

 # Slicing is better than time-based estimation

-^ Slicing is a better than time-based estimation more than not.
+^ Slicing is a better than time-based estimation more often than not.
 It helps you always be ready to go, get to a workable state quickly, and build predictability.
 If you want to know how much more you've got to do, then it's not that hard to figure out.
 You've got a bunch of evenly sliced small parts that are predictable?
 So you take the time it's taken to do one of these and multiply by the number you have.
 Simple.
 It's still gonna be rough, because perfect slicing is hard and you're not perfect, but it's better than adding up 2, 8, and 13 and hoping that these very different things cohere.

 ---